What Do The Latest Algorithm Changes Mean For Facebook Marketers?

-“…live videos often lead to discussion among viewers on Facebook – in fact, live videos on average get six times as many interactions as regular videos.”
+“…live videos often lead to discussion among viewers on Facebook –live videos, on average, get six times as many interactions as regular videos.”

 The average engagement, though, was swept by native videos.

 Hence, serve an eclectic mix of photos and videos to your audience.
-That’s not to say that live video should be completely cut off from your strategy.
-Just that it doesn’t promise as earth-shaking as many marketers promise.
+That’s not to say that live video should be removed entirely from your strategy.
+It just doesn’t promise as earth-shaking as many marketers promise.
 For real-time dialogue, live videos rein supreme.
 NewsWhip found that they gathered a far more average number of comments than native videos.

 Facebook Ads Are Only Getting Expensive From Here…

-Social media platforms are incredibly sticky, and businesses are obsessed with reaching their target audience through them.
+Social media platforms are incredibly sticky, and businesses are obsessed with reaching their target audience.
 Hence, the competition is turning fiercer by the day, and the organic reach of brands continues to plummet.

 Indeed, social media ad spending will surpass newspapers by 2020.
 As more businesses jumpstart their advertising campaigns on Facebook and other mediums, you can expect the costs to skyrocket.

 Facebook has an array of digital products with over a billion users that spend many hours on each of them each week.
 There’s a tremendous opportunity to capture the attention of your prospective customers on the platform.
-As more businesses keep building their presence on the platform, marketing is only going to get more challenging.
+Marketing will only get more challenging as more businesses build their presence on the forum.

-So leap today and jumpstart your strategy constituting what’s working on the platform right now.
+So leap today and jumpstart your strategy, constituting what’s working on the platform.
 Here’s a recap of the same:

-- Organic reach of businesses will decline.
+- The organic reach of businesses will decline.
 It calls for treating the platform (majorly) as a brand awareness platform,

 - Facebook Groups are bringing back the internet’s good old community vibe.
 Leverage them to build a community of your raving followers,